 When filling out the Articles of Organization, a few sections and terms will likely be unfamiliar, and I’ll explain some of these below.

 Effective date: If you want the LLC to start immediately, choose “Filing Date.”
 If you want the LLC to start later, enter a date less than 90 days in the future to start.
-The main reason for delaying the LLC start date is when the LLC filing is being made close to the end of a calendar year, and the business isn’t going to have any activity until the start of the following year.
-By delaying the start date, they eliminate the need to file a partial-year business tax return.
+The main reason for delaying the LLC start date is when the LLC filing is being made close to the end of a calendar year, and the business won’t have any activity until the start of the following year.
+They eliminate the need to file a partial-year business tax return by delaying the start date.

 Most people choose “Filing Date.”

 Principal office address: In this section, enter the street address, city, state, and zip code of the initial principal place of business.
-This address can be the LLC’s physical address, or it can be the address where the business records are stored.
+This address can be the LLC’s physical address or the address where the business records are stored.
 You may not use a PO Box for the designated office.
 This address is where the annual certificate reminder will be sent.

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)